WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 In short, the **data void** is both an obstacle and a diagnostic tool.
 By revealing what is missing, it points to the precise structural levers through which transparency can move from aspiration to implementation.
 The next section extends this empirical lens by analysing **user experiences, procedural forms, and procurement processes**, mapping where the transcript system breaks down in practice.

+While the FOI response reveals systemic opacity, user experiences show its human cost.

 MESS - DO REDO!!!!! - ENJOYING READING MESS?
 READ MESS. iT STARTS HERE....
-### 6. Practice-Based Assessment: Transcript Access, Approval, and Publication Barriers
+### 6. Practice Analysis: Access, Approval, and Publication Barriers

 This chapter operationalises the hypothesis by examining how transcripts are actually obtained and published in the family courts of England and Wales.
 The articles refocus returining to its fundamenat conceptual frameing, i.e. how can we bring about the change with the least resistance and greatest impact?
 It combines (i) a documentary/procedural analysis of the rules, forms, and official guidance with (ii) a methodologically rigorous analysis of court-user anecdotes drawn from public sources.
 The goal is to identify concrete barriers, timings, and choke points that convert transparency aspirations into (or away from) practice.